 Once the initial consultation and site signal survey are complete, your integrator will put together a customized installation plan based on your specific needs, building size, and outside signal strength.

-WilsonPro offers a variety of amplifiers to meet different building size requirements.
-WilsonPro amplifiers can cover a large square footage since multiple amplifiers can be installed in a single building.
-All of these solutions are carrier-agnostic, meaning they can amplify signal from all carriers, and across all devices.
+WilsonPro offers a variety of repeaters to meet different building size requirements.
+WilsonPro repeaters can cover a large square footage since multiple repeaters can be installed in a single building.
 Your installation plan will be designed to maximize coverage throughout your space, prioritizing any specific areas you’ve identified in your site survey and consultation.

-It’s also recommended to utilize a universal power supply so the amplifier will never shut down even in a power outage.
+It’s also recommended to utilize a universal power supply so the repeater will never shut down even in a power outage.
 When providing the details of your floor plan to your integrator, be sure to clearly identify where in the building these areas are located.
-This will aid your integrator’s design of the amplifier system’s layout.
+This will aid your integrator’s design of the repeater system layout.

 Once your integrator has finalized your system design, you will receive a proposal outlining all of the details of the installation and an upfront breakdown of costs, including materials and labor.
 The cost breakdown is flexible and may go up or down based on changes to your requirements.
 Proposals might also include case studies and/or recommendations from other WilsonPro customers.

 If you prefer, you can also request a demo in your building.
-During the demo, your integrator will set up the donor antenna and cabling, and turn on the amplifier.
-This gives you an opportunity to see firsthand how an amplifier can improve connectivity in your building before committing to permanently install anything.
+During the demo, your integrator will set up the donor antenna and cabling, and turn on the repeater.
+This gives you an opportunity to see firsthand how an repeater can improve connectivity in your building before committing to permanently install anything.

 Whenever possible, integrators will use existing access points to install equipment as long as signal can be adequately amplified via those locations.
 Overall, you can expect your installation to be as non-intrusive as possible to your building structure and your daily operations.